 - Roll back active transactions

-- Recover terminated transactions by using database or process recovery
+- Recover terminated transactions by using a database or process recovery

 - Provide read consistency for SQL queries

-Here in this articles , we will be discussing Oracle flashback query feature which is very useful .
+Here in this article, we will be discussing the Oracle flashback query feature which is very useful.
 Some of the use cases are

 Syntax to Use Oracle Flashback query